Prospective students are encouraged to read the Information Packet found on the program website: www.kent.edu/columbiana/radiology

 When are radiologic technology campus and clinical courses scheduled?

-Campus courses are held during daytime hours five days per week.
-Hours vary each semester but begin in the early morning and extend throughout the day.
-Clinical hours are scheduled mainly during daytime hours but include afternoon and midnight shifts.
+Campus courses are held during daytime hours that begin in the early morning and extend throughout the day.
+Clinical hours are scheduled mainly during daytime hours but include some afternoon and midnight shifts.
+See the information packet for the curriculum sequence and course schedules.

 How long is the program?

-Once accepted, the program runs summer, fall, and spring the firs year and summer, fall, spring the second year with graduation at the end of the spring semester.
+Once accepted, the program runs summer, fall, and spring the first year and summer, fall, spring the second year with graduation at the end of the spring semester.

 Is there a waiting list?